ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/configure-observe/observe-ballerina-programs.md

 We focus on using Docker to set up prerequisites.

-### Step 2 - install and configure the external systems
+### Step 2 - Install and configure the external systems

 * [Set up Prometheus](#set-up-prometheus) for collecting metrics information.
 * [Set up Grafana](#set-up-grafana) to visualize metrics.